davies-jack/ubio-tt/README.md

 To deploy this app, I use version tags.
 Doing this on Railway means creating a deploy script triggered by a tag, then running `railway up --service <service-name>` to deploy the app.
 I do this using the provided `version` script in the `package.json` file.

 To deploy, run `npm version patch`.

+## Endpoints

+I have included a `endpoints.postman_collection.json` file, which you can import into Postman to see all the endpoints and test them.